traja-team/traja/paper/paper.md

 ### Hidden Markov Models
 Transition probabilities are most commonly modelled with Hidden Markov Models (HMM) because of their ability to capture spatial and temporal dependencies.
 A recent introduction to these methods is available provided by [@patterson_statistical_2017].
 HMMs have successfully been used to analyze movement of caribou [@franke_analysis_2004], fruit flies [@holzmann_hidden_2006], and tuna [@patterson_migration_2018], among others.
 Trajectories are typically modelled as bivariate time series consisting of step length and turn angle, regularly spaced in time.

-Traja implements the rectangular spatial grid version ofHMMwith transitions.
+Traja implements the rectangular spatial grid version of HMM with transitions.

 The probability of transition from each cell to another cell is stored as a probability within the transition matrix.
-This can further be plotted (eg, Figure 13) with `plot_transition_matrix`.
+This can further be plotted with `plot_transition_matrix` (Figure [8](#fig:transitionmatrix){reference-type="ref" reference="fig:transitionmatrix"}).

 ### Convex Hull
-The convex hull of a subtrajectory is the set X of points in the Euclidean plane that is the smallest convex set to include X. For computational efficiency, a geometric k-simplex can be plotted covering the convex hull by converting to a Shapely object and using Shapely’s `convex_hull` method. `plot_rolling_hull` performs this.
+The convex hull of a subtrajectory is the set $X$ of points in the Euclidean plane that is the smallest convex set to include X. For computational efficiency, a geometric k-simplex can be plotted covering the convex hull by converting to a Shapely object and using Shapely’s `convex_hull` method. `plot_rolling_hull` performs this.
 Plotting the convex hull in 3D allows seeing the change of the range of motion over time via `plot_rolling_hull_3d`.

 ### Recurrent Neural Networks
 In recent years, deep learning has transformed the field of machine learning.
 For example, the current state of the art models for a wide range of tasks, including computer vision, speech to text, and pedestrian trajectory prediction, are achieved with deep neural networks.
-Neural networks are essentially sequences of matrix operations and elementwise function application based on a collection of computing units known as nodes or neurons 1.3.
+Neural networks are essentially sequences of matrix operations and elementwise function application based on a collection of computing units known as nodes or neurons.
 These units perform operations, such as matrix multiplication on input features of a dataset, followed by backpropagation of errors, to identify parameters useful for approximating a function.

 ![Neural network architectures available in Traja](./images/dnns.jpg){width=80%}

-Recurrent Neural Networks (RNNs) are a special type of Neural Networks that use a state $S(`t_{i-1}`)$ from the previous timestep $`t_{i-1}`$ alongside X(`$t_i$`) as input.
-They output a prediction $Y(`t_i`)$ and a new state $`S(t_i)`$ at every step.
+Recurrent Neural Networks (RNNs) are a special type of Neural Networks that use a state $S(t_{i-1})$ from the previous timestep $t_{i-1}$ alongside X($t_i$) as input.
+They output a prediction $Y(t_i)$ and a new state $S(t_i)$ at every step.
 Utilising previous states makes RNNs particularly good at analyzing time series like trajectories, since they can process arbitrarily long inputs.
-They remember information from previous time steps $X(`t_{i-k}`), ..., X(`t_{i-1}`)$ when processing the current time step $X(`t_i`)$.
+They remember information from previous time steps $X(t_{i-k}), ..., X(t_{i-1})$ when processing the current time step $X(t_i)$.

 Trajectory prediction lets researchers forecast the location and trajectory of animals.
 Where this technique works well, it is also a sign that the trajectory is highly regular and, fundamentally, follows certain rules and patterns.
 When tracking an animal live, it would also let researchers predict when it will arrive at a particular location, or where it will go, letting them rig cameras and other equipment ahead of time.